 They promised they could convince Hollywood that they should still pay that 1 million vig on top of his acting fees.

-They promised him they’d find a respectable release for the Pacino picture he did last summer [Righteous Kill], that basically stars two 65 year old guys as detectives – while the audience is under 35, and has no interest in seeing.
+They promised him they’d find a respectable release for the Pacino picture he did last summer [the box office dud Righteous Kill], that basically stars two 65 year old guys as detectives – while the audience is under 35, and has no interest in seeing.

 As I said, they promised him they could turn back time, and make him 50 again, and relevant, and hot, and interesting to today’s movie going audience.